Table of contents

 • Special Form (DP-3) – Covers all risks except those specifically excluded; considered the gold standard for rental properties.

-For DSCR loans, Special Form/DP-3 coverage is recommended or required to ensure comprehensive protection and minimize the risk of disqualification at closing.
+For DSCR loans, Special Form/DP-3 coverage is recommended and often required to ensure comprehensive protection and minimize the risk of disqualification at closing.

 How Insurance Affects Your DSCR